-Since then AVI in partnership with the Australian government have recruited and placed more than 500 skilled professionals to work for organisations across Indonesia, to contribute to lasting development in areas such as:
+Since then AVI, in partnership with the Australian Government, has recruited and placed hundreds of skilled professionals in organisations across Indonesia, to contribute to lasting development in areas such as:

 Improving health outcomes

-AVID assignments in Indonesia have helped increase the capacity of local organisations in developing, implementing and managing various health programs.
-Australian Volunteers have supported improvements in health outcomes by providing staff training and ongoing educational support to doctors, nurses and allied health professionals, and improved the efficiency and service delivery of local health providers.
+Assignments in Indonesia have helped increase the capacity of local organisations in developing, implementing and managing various health programs.
+Australian volunteers have supported improvements in health outcomes by providing staff training and ongoing educational support to doctors, nurses and allied health professionals, and improved the efficiency and service delivery of local health providers.

 Improving educational outcomes

 Through partnerships with educational institutions, volunteer assignments support the professional development of teachers, vocational education trainers, education managers and administrators.
 Volunteers support the development of curriculum and assessment processes.
 By training the teaching staff in the latest teaching methodologies, volunteers help improve the quality of teaching especially in the English Language.

 Volunteer assignments facilitate sustainable natural resource management and promote effective and sustainable agricultural development in Indonesia.
 Working with the local organisations, volunteers support the development of new initiatives for organic and sustainable farming.

 Volunteer assignments support improvements in governance by working in government and non-government organisations with the local staff on strengthening processes and practices.
 Through training volunteers enhance the capacity of local organisations to increase advocacy in areas like health and gender equality.